faros-ai/faros-events-cli/README.md

 #### CD Event - `CD`

-A `CD` event communicates the outcome of an application deployment pipeline execution, the environment (e.g. QA, Prod).
+A `CD` event communicates the outcome of an application deployment pipeline execution, and the environment (e.g. QA, Prod).

 #### CD Arguments